 - • tungsten-rhenium, used to determine highest temperatures up to 3000 °C in an inert atmosphere.

 We supply certified thermocouple wire.
 Technical documentation includes data on chemical composition, maximum percentage of impurities; mechanical qualities of products.
 You can buy in bulk any semi-finished products for large-scale production.
 We also offer optimal conditions for retail customers.
 High level of service and prompt service are «face» of our company.

 Buy at the best price

-In stock company «Electrovek-steel» is always in the presence of high-grade thermocouple wire at the best price.
-It is formed with European rates on non-ferrous metals without the inclusion of the additional costs. quality certificate for the product includes data on the chemical composition, limiting the percentage of impurities; mechanical properties.
+High quality thermocouple wire at best price is always available in warehouse of Elektrovek-steel company.
+It’s formed taking into account European rates on non-ferrous metals without including additional costs.
+Quality certificate for products includes data on chemical composition, maximum percentage of impurities; mechanical qualities.
 Cooperation with us gives a number of advantages.
-Our experts will be happy to provide advice when buying any alloys, the correct choice of which will depend on the performance and durability of the equipment.
-We will help you determine not only the optimum parameters of the product, but also offer the best price.
+Our experts will be happy to provide advice on purchase of any alloys, proper functioning and durability of equipment will depend on correct choice.
+We will help determine not only optimal product parameters, but also offer best price.